Weitere AWS SDK-Beispiele sind im GitHub Repo AWS Doc SDK Examples

 Wie das aussehen kann, sehen Sie am nachfolgenden Beispielcode:

-Erstellen Sie eine Ausführungsrolle für den Flow.
+Erstellen einer Ausführungsrolle für den Flow.

 Erstellen Sie den Flow.